 In 2007 the Conservancy incorporated specific measures to address climate change in its strategic planning.
 In 2009 the Conservancy adopted a comprehensive Climate Change Policy that informs all aspects of its work and amended its Project Selection Criteria to ensure that all Conservancy projects are designed with climate change in mind.
-The Conservancy took these actions in response to directives from the State administration and legislature and in conjunction with many State and federal agencies and nongovernmental science and conservation organizations.
+In 2012, the legislature and governor empowered the Conservancy with specific authority (SB 1066, Lieu) to prepare for and adapt to the effects of climate change and take action against its causes.

 The Conservancy’s Climate Ready Program is focused on supporting planning, project implementation and multi-agency coordination to advance actions that will increase the resilience of coastal communities and ecosystems.
 Through three Climate Ready Grant rounds, the Conservancy has awarded $7.3 million for 42 projects; click here for a list of projects funded.
 In addition, the Conservancy is working on dozens of other Climate Ready Projects; examples of these projects are provided below.